bvernot/ms-introgression/README.md

 #### -regions
 Print each introgressed haplotype in bed format.
 Relevant variables are:
-* sim: the simulation number (e.g., the command above generates three simulations)
+* **sim**: the simulation number (e.g., the command above generates three simulations)
-* pop: the population number, starting from 1.
+* **pop**: the population number, starting from 1.
 The command above generates two pops, but only the non-archaic pop will be reported.
-* chrom: the ms "chromosome" that has the introgressed haplotype.
+* **chrom**: the ms "chromosome" that has the introgressed haplotype.

 The columns are: